docsforadobe/after-effects-scripting-guide/docs/other/fontobject.rst

 **Parameters**

 ====================  ========================================================
-Design Vector          An array of float values.
+vectorValues          An array of float values that matches the length of :ref:`FontObject.designVector` for the given variable font.
 ====================  ========================================================

 **Returns**